OpenBioAPI/.github/profile/README.md

 Welcome to **OpenBioAPI** – an initiative dedicated to gathering, curating, and standardizing OpenAPI specifications for Bioinformatics Databases and Tools available on the internet.

+**Currently all code under this Org is vibe-coded slop.** This includes this Readme, except this note.
+But I am somewhat serious about the idea.

 ## Mission

 The mission is to provide a centralized, well-maintained collection of OpenAPI specifications for the bioinformatics ecosystem.